Insights and tips on how to protect your property, giving you and your guests peace of mind.

 CBIZ Vacation Rental Insurance, a division of CBIZ Insurance Services,Inc., is the largest insurer of short-term vacation rental properties in the United States.
 As part of an $850 million New York Stock Exchange traded company (CBZ), we are the first broker to develop specific policy coverage to meet the needs for vacation rental properties and the amenities offered by these businesses.
 We have insured vacation rental properties since 2002.

 The CBIZ Vacation Rental Insurance team knows insurance, specifically the risks and exposures related to short-term vacation rentals.We won't confuse you with technical "insurance speak" ~ our representatives are well versed in explaining your coverage in plain English.
 With hands-on, personal customer service, we guarantee swift communication and a 24/7 claims team that is ready to respond to your call any time of the day.
 As specialist in the industry, we leverage our knowledge and passion to ensure you and your business are adequately protected.

 WHAT IS VACATION RENTAL INSURANCE?
-WHY DO I NEED VACATION RENTAL INSURANCE?WHY WORK WITH CBIZ?I'M AN AGENT OR PROPERTY MANAGER WANT A FREE COVERAGE COMPARISON?CONTACT US
+WHY DO I NEED VACATION RENTAL INSURANCE?WHY WORK WITH CBIZ?CONTACT US